cagelight/DogiJK/README.md

 # DogiJK

+This only compiles on Linux and that's unlikely to change any time soon.

 TODO:
 1. Make a new renderer from scratch.
 	• Ghoul2 has been moved outside of the renderer so this should now be fairly easy